inspheric/nova-url-field/README.md

 If you _do_ want the link to appear as link-styled text, you can add the classes `dim text-primary` within the HTML you specify.

-##### Important Note
-It is **your** responsibility to escape or sanitize any user-provided data before displaying it as raw HTML.
+**Important!** It is **your** responsibility to escape or sanitize any user-provided data before displaying it as raw HTML.
 This package does not do that for you.

 #### Custom HTML Using
 Set the custom HTML using a callback: